davidgoli/ember-cli-pull-to-refresh/README.md

 ```

 When the user drags the `pull-to-refresh` component down past the `threshold`
-(default 50 pixels), the component sends a `refresh` action and enters the
+(default 50 pixels), then lets go, the component sends a `refresh` action and
-`refreshing` state.
-Your route can handle this action, fetch data from the server,
+enters the `refreshing` state.
+Your route can handle this action, fetch data
-then set the controller's `refreshing` property to `false` to reset to the default
+from the server, then set the controller's `refreshing` property to `false` to
-state.
-While in the `refreshing` state, the `.pull-to-refresh` element has a
+reset to the default state.
+While in the `refreshing` state, the
-`.refreshing` class you can use for styling.
+`.pull-to-refresh` element has a `.refreshing` class you can use for styling.
+When the user is pulling, it has a `.pulling` class.
 That's pretty much it!

 Both mobile `touch` events and desktop-browser `mouse` events are supported by
 default.
 Mouse events may be disabled by setting the property